-The offence of driving without a licence does carry penalty points, so it should still be taken seriously.
+The offence of driving without a licence does carry 3-6 penalty points depending on the nature of the licence offence, so it should still be taken seriously.

 Have you Been Stopped Driving Without a Licence?

-Driving while you are disqualified is a different offence to driving without a licence.
+Driving while you are disqualified is a different offence to driving without a valid licence.

 If you drive while disqualified you run the serious risk of imprisonment because by driving whilst your licence has been disqualified by the court, you are deemed as having ignored an order of the court.